JordanJTY/PokedexAPI_Angular-Spring/readme.md

 To check if the backend is OK, I used  [![Postman][Postman.io]][Postman-url]  to get, update, delete and add pokemons.

+You can check my endpoint in this link: (https://documenter.getpostman.com/view/23478612/2s83tGnBNt)

 ### get pokemon

 ![Product Name Screen Shot][get-pokemon]